-The College of Engineering welcomes students already in possession of a bachelor’s degree, who are seeking a second bachelor’s degree in engineering.
-Students who already possess a bachelor’s degree in engineering or closely aligned field such as physics should consider a master’s degree in an engineering discipline.
+Students already in possession of a bachelor’s degree in engineering or a closely aligned field such as physics should consider a master’s degree in engineering.
+The College of Engineering prefers to admit student’s seeking a first bachelor’s degree.

 For students who have previously earned a bachelor’s degree and elect to pursue admission for an additional bachelor’s degree, the following rules and policies apply: